Question 189·Medium·Rhetorical Synthesis

 The student wants to highlight how some space missions continue to gather data well beyond their original destinations.
 Which choice most effectively uses relevant information from the notes to accomplish this goal?

 For rhetorical synthesis questions with notes, first restate the goal in your own words so you know exactly what the sentence must do.
-Then quickly scan the notes for details that directly support that goal, especially patterns shared by multiple items (like both missions having extended operations).
-Eliminate any answer that is merely true but focuses on side details—such as dates, contrasts, or technology—that don’t match the stated purpose, and choose the option that clearly expresses the key idea using relevant information from the notes.
+Then scan the notes for details that directly support that goal, especially patterns shared by multiple items (like both missions having extended operations).
+Eliminate any answer that is merely true but focuses on side details—such as dates, contrasts, or technology—that don’t match the stated purpose, and choose the option that most directly expresses the key idea using relevant information from the notes.

 Hints